Welcome to today's edition of the Rush 24-7 podcast.

 This is because an educated and informed public is more attuned now, just like the seasoned citizens of this country.

-They don't just want to cut it, they want to eliminate it.
+They don't just want to cut it.

 They want to take away your home.

-Well, Republicans keep winning elections, and none of that happens.
+Well, Republicans keep winning elections and none of that happens.

 Social Security benefits go up.